pydio/pydio-doc-admin-guide/5_pydio_advanced_configuration/6_configure_mail_digest.md

 + Layout Folder : The folder where are the layout

+###**For the community Edition**

-If you're going to use another configuration you can find links to guides **[here](https://pydio.com/en/docs/kb/plugins/setting-emailers)**.
+If you're going to use the mailer you will need to set some things up you can find links to guides that will help you facilitate this task **[here](https://pydio.com/en/docs/kb/plugins/setting-emailers)**.

+Then when you will configure it you can use the example above you will have some differences but the principle is the same.

-##Configure the diget in My Profile
+##Configure the digest in My Profile

-Go to "My Account" in the top right of your Pydio and configure your own digest frequency
+Go to **My Account > My Profile** on the top right of your Pydio and configure your own digest frequency.
+Dont forget to put you email so that you get the notifications.

 [:image-popup:6_pydio_advanced_configuration/config_mail_digest_account.png]

-Don't forget to save before leaving the page
+Don't forget to save before leaving the page.

-##Enable and configure the CRON
+##Enable and configure the Task with a CRON expression

 We configured the digest mail, but we need to activate an action to send the mail.
-The action who send the grouped email, **consume_mail_queue**, need to be called to work.
-That's why we gonna create a scheduler or CRONTAB in our Pydio.
-The scheduler gonna call the action with some frequency we get chosen.
-But first, we need to enable the scheduler.
+The action that sends grouped email is named **consume_mail_queue** and need to be called to work.
+That's why we gonna create a **Task** in our Pydio.
+The scheduler is going to call this action at the frequency that we configured with the CRON expression.

-We need to go to "Setting" page and at the bottom left **Application Parameters > Scheduler**.

-##Create the CRON

-You can go to this how-to that will explain to you how to use the CRON & Schedule tasks.
+You can go to this how-to that will explain to you in details how to use the scheduler and  Schedule tasks.

 https://pydio.com/en/docs/kb/plugins/using-tasks-scheduler